 Pick your first book

-A light but high-quality book is a good place to start for your first gathering, and the is a good place to find them.
+A light but high-quality book is a good place to start for your first gathering, and the New York Times’ bestseller list is a good place to find them.
 No need to get too heavy right off the bat!
 For subsequent books, you can ask your club participants to make suggestions on a rotating basis, ensuring everyone’s interests are represented, and that no one topic or theme is overemphasized.

 Get the discussion going

 A good place to start in order to get some discussion going are the online reviews of the book.
 You’re sure to find a few reviewers with thoughtful critiques worth exploring, or commentary on the book’s themes worth expounding on.
 Author websites may also have some discussion suggestions, as it’s in their best interest to promote their book for club events!

 Using that email list of participants is a simple way to get details like refreshments, snacks and other details sorted.
 You can easily create a sign-up sheet on Google, email it to your members, and ask that they sign up for a specific to-do, such as picking up napkins and silverware or providing some drinks or snacks.
 That way, you ensure you aren’t held responsible for managing every last detail of your gatherings.

 Hosting your friends and neighbors for a book club can help create a warm and neighborly mood despite the chilly weather this time of year. ladic.info’ custom floorplans feature wide-open spaces and cozy nooks alike, so whatever event you’re hosting, you’ll have the perfect space for it.
 Get in touch soon if you’d like to talk about creating a custom gathering space in your future home.